-Yes!
-We have a specific reporting tools for businesses that have multiple locations.
-You can view transactions, disputes, settlements, deposits, and refunds for each location.
-You will be able to view locations separately and together.
-If you are a franchise owner, you can have access to all locations whereas the individual store owners will just be able to see their store.
+Yes.
+We have a reporting tool for businesses with multiple locations.
+You can view locations separately or together.
+If you are a franchise owner, you have access to all locations, separate from individual store owners who only have access to their store.

 29. Can I accept gift cards?

-Absolutely!
-We can set you up with new gift cards or if you already have gift cards in place we can use the ones you have.
+Yes.
+We can set you up with new gift cards, or utilize the ones you have.

 30. Can I issue refund and is there a cost?

-Yes, you can absolutely issue a refund or void a transaction.
-There is no cost to issue a refund or void.
+Yes.
+You can issue a refund or void a transaction, at no cost to you.

 31. What is the difference between a void and a refund?